CHAPTER 16: Torres Strait island home

 On 31 July, the Isabella arrived at Nalgi (Double Island then but now Twin Island).
 There was an outrigger canoe drawn up on the beach and six Torres Strait Islanders were moving around.
 They were visitors from another island, ‘trying to catch turtle’ John said.
 With nothing to trade, they began waving their arms and crying out ‘poud, poud’, (peace, peace).
 Along the beach, some of the men found teak deck planks and a mast, but since they appeared to be old and much weathered, they were cut up and used for firewood.

 Shortly after this, the Tigris came to anchor nearby.
-She was a small brig but she still managed to dwarf the little schooner.
-Captain Igglesden was soon aboard the Isabella and sought permission to take William D’Oyly back to his grandfather in Calcutta.
+It was a small brig but it still managed to dwarf the little schooner.
+Commander Igglesden was soon aboard the Isabella and sought permission to take William D’Oyly back to his grandfather in Calcutta.
 Said grandfather, Henry Williams, had actually died in January, 1834.
 There were, nevertheless, many more D’Oyly relatives still living in Bengal.
 Igglesden needed something to show for his long, costly and fruitless expedition.
 Returning triumphantly to Calcutta with the little boy would certainly have been better than nothing and taking the youngster straight back to his wealthy relatives in India made sense.
 Captain Lewis, however, refused to comply with his request.

 The Tigris surgeon, Hughes, examined the Aureed skulls, pronouncing 14 of them to be European (revised at Sydney to 17).
 Two of the skulls were female, while another two were a bit smaller than the rest and Ireland concluded that they belonged to Ching and Perry.
 There was no skull of an eight-year-old child, so George’s skull was definitely not among them.
 There is no evidence that the Isabella and Tigris captains had a copy of the Batavia deposition, which included Sexton’s name.
-That being so, there is a very good chance that neither was then aware that another ship’s boy had been part of the crew.
+That being so, there is a very good chance that neither was aware that another ship’s boy had been part of the crew.
 Had they known that, they would doubtless have questioned whether one of the smaller skulls was his.

-Igglesden, Kempthorne and some of their officers had a talk with Ireland, who was, by this time, sufficiently reacquainted with the English language to be coherent.
+Igglesden, Kempthorne and other officers had a talk with Ireland, who was, by this time, sufficiently reacquainted with the English language to be coherent.
 Later, Igglesden sent an account of the conversation with him to the Messrs Gledstanes.5 In the following extract Igglesden refers to the second raft: ‘on their reaching an Island (Boydang) the natives came off and killed them all with their clubs with the exception of this boy’.
 Igglesden, however, may have been the first person to extract from the ship’s boy the information that at least one other boy (George D’Oyly) had also survived.
 ‘The eldest boy lived for about 3 months,’ wrote Igglesden in a letter to his friend, Dr Wilson, of Sydney, ‘Ireland supposes they had suspicions of the older boy for some reason & therefore killed him.’6

 Of all the people aboard the Charles Eaton, Sexton was the one Ireland should have remembered most vividly.
 They shared a Christian name and as ship’s boys together for nine months, they must have shared many chores.
 According to the children’s book later published under Ireland’s name, the two spent at lot of chummy time together on Pullan, fishing and climbing trees.
 Yet initially Ireland could not/would not recall the other boy’s name.
 To say of him that he had a poor memory for names is putting it mildly.
 Until reminded of it, he had forgotten George’s name as well.